netzeln/Poetry-and-Pictures/README.md

 # Poetry-pictures

-This application pairs offers users the chance to put words to images.
+This Ember application offers users the chance to put words to images.
 After searching a database of images for a particular tag or tags, they can choose an image and put words to it.
-These words will be saved in a Firebase database along with a reference to the image.
+These words will be saved in a Firebase database along with a reference to the image that inspires them.
 Images can have multiple poems associated with them.

 ### Authors
 * Nic Netzel